meteor/galaxy-roadmap/README.md

 Change Meteor settings from UI

 #### Pricing
 - Tiny containers: designed for hobby projects and open-source demos, starting from $7/month.
+No minimum charge, pay for only what you use.
 [Read more](https://www.meteor.com/hosting#pricing)

 - Galaxy is offering a free trial of 30 days!
 You can use up to 4 GBs of RAM, which is the same as 4 standard containers, 2 double containers or 1 quad, so you can try all the Galaxy container sizes for free.
 Sign-up for Galaxy [now](https://www.meteor.com/sign-up)!